AlphaSierraGaming

 AOR Selection Required

-DARKGFW vessels with AIS disabled in the last 24 hours — the dark fleet.
+DARKGFW SAR-detected vessels with AIS disabled in the last 24 hours.
 Select an AOR first.

 BASINGMajor military bases in the selected AOR.
-Enables base search once an AOR is chosen.
+Enables base search and Range Rings sub-layer.

 BASE Base Map Layers

 Controls the underlying map tile set.
-Switch between standard chart view, satellite imagery, terrain, and Wikimapia (which adds crowd-sourced facility labels useful for identifying unmarked installations).
-The Reload Data Layers button in this panel forces a full refresh of all active overlays — use it if a layer appears stale or fails to populate.
+Switch between Tactical (dark CARTO), Chart, Satellite (ESRI with Wayback historical imagery), and Wikimapia (crowd-sourced facility labels useful for identifying unmarked installations).
+The Reload Data Layers button forces a full refresh of all active overlays.

 LIST Vessel Manifest